micmejia/bible-dump/NKJV/Revelation/Rev 2.md

 Repent, or else I will come to you quickly and will fight against them with the sword of My mouth.

 ###### 17
 "He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes I will give some of the hidden manna to eat.
-And I will give him a white stone, and on the stone a new name written which no one knows except him who receives _it._" ' ## The Corrupt Church
+And I will give him a white stone, and on the stone a new name written which no one knows except him who receives it." ' ## The Corrupt Church

 ###### 18
 "And to the angel of the church in Thyatira write, 'These things says the Son of God, who has eyes like a flame of fire, and His feet like fine brass:

 ###### 19
-"I know your works, love, service, faith, and your patience; and _as_ for your works, the last _are_ more than the first.
+"I know your works, love, service, faith, and your patience; and as for your works, the last are more than the first.

 ###### 20
 Nevertheless I have a few things against you, because you allow that woman Jezebel, who calls herself a prophetess, to teach and seduce My servants to commit sexual immorality and eat things sacrificed to idols.